T-Godwins/airline-project/executive_summary/EXECUTIVE_SUMMARY.md

 **The "Strategic Model" Results:** When pitting "Digital Friction" against "Physical Comfort," the data was unequivocal.
 - **#1 Predictor:** The Digital Experience.
 Composite scores for App Reliability, Online Boarding, and Wifi were the strongest predictors of Business Class satisfaction.
-- **The Expectation Gap:** Economy passengers tolerate digital friction (3/5 rating).
-Business Class passengers punish it.
+- **The "Digital Handshake:** The data defines a critical workflow I call the "Digital Handshake" (App $\to$ Lounge $\to$ Boarding).
 A single digital failure (e.g., a boarding pass glitch) creates a Detractor Event that physical luxury cannot undo.

 ![Strategic Importance](../images/strategic_importance.png)
 **Feature Importance by Strategic Category**: A visual comparison of predictive weight between Digital Infrastructure (<span style="color:red">Red</span>) and Physical Amenities (<span style="color:blue">Blue</span>).
-The data indicates that "Soft Product" elements (connectivity and digital friction) currently carry more weight in determining Business Class satisfaction than traditional "Hard Product" assets.
+The data indicates that "Soft Product" elements (connectivity and digital reliability) currently carry more weight in determining Business Class satisfaction than traditional "Hard Product" assets.

 ### 3. Voice of the Customer: The Mechanism of Failure

-To understand how technology impacts the human experience (as Bastian highlighted), I conducted a Semantic Search (Vector RAG) analysis of recent feedback from premium frequent flyers.
+To understand how technology impacts the human experience (as Bastian highlighted), I conducted a  quilitative analysis of recent feedback from premium frequent flyers.
 The results confirm that digital failures are direct Revenue Blockers.
 - **The Blocked Upgrade:** Customers reported that app glitches actively prevented them from purchasing upgrades.
     > "My upgrade triggered a system glitch that canceled the second leg...
 I’ve been put on the waitlist again."
 (Active Revenue Loss)
 - The Hidden Inventory: Customers attempting to buy Business Class seats were blocked by UI failures.